Tauranga: Modern era

 Under the Local Government (Tauranga City Council) Order 2003, Tauranga became legally a city for a second time, from 1 March 2004.

 In August 2011, Tauranga received Ultra-Fast Broadband as part of the New Zealand Government's rollout.

 Geography

 Tauranga is located around a large harbour that extends along the western Bay of Plenty, and is protected by Matakana Island and the extinct volcano of Mauao (Mount Maunganui).
-Ngamuwahine River is located 19 kilometres southwest of Tauranga.
+Ngāumuwahine River is located 19 kilometres southwest of Tauranga.

 Tauranga and the Bay of Plenty are situated along a faultline and so experience (infrequent) seismic activity.
 There are a few volcanoes around the area (mainly dormant).
 The most notable of these are White Island and Mauao, nicknamed "The Mount" by locals.

 Tauranga is roughly the antipode of Jaén, Spain.

+Administrative divisions

+Suburbs

-Here is a list of suburbs by electoral ward:
+Tauranga City consists of the following suburbs, sorted by 2018 general electoral ward: